eramdam/sticky-fingers/README.md

 This mod has been tested against **Balatro 1.0.1o** (current patch as of February 26, 2025) on PC/Mac using code from the same patch on iOS.
 It has also been reported to work great on Steam Deck.

-As of writing this mod is **NOT** compatible with Cryptid/Talisman.
+As of writing, this mod is **NOT** compatible with Cryptid/Talisman.
 This is something I want to work on but I haven't had the time to do so yet.

 # Installation